craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/The Bombings.md

 xx/xx/14 - Washington D.C. falls to the Infection.
 The official National Emergency Broadcasting throughout the States remains the same until it finally ceases some months later.
 07/20/15 - A series of nuclear bombs of varying design are released throughout the world targeting North America.
 You survived.

 Within the Puget Sound, 5 major bombs were dropped, targeting the cities of Seattle, Issaquah, Tacoma, Glenwood, and the Bangor Base north of Bremerton.
+On the day these bombs were dropped, Washington State was experiencing the most persistent rain it has ever faced.
+As if it had a purpose here, again.
+But today it did - the firestorms of the bombings faced significant resistance in overflown rivers, flooded streets and buildings, and consistent dousing rain.
+While it could do nothing for the blasts themselves, the rain and the flood saved what it could of the Puget Sound and it's residents.